Tikitikitikidesuka/typst-upm-report/README.md

 Unofficial template for Universidad Politécnica de Madrid thesis and reports.

 This is a Typst version of the template originally developed by Blazaid at [https://github.com/blazaid/UPM-Report-Template.git](https://github.com/blazaid/UPM-Report-Template.git).

-A LaTeX version is also available at [https://github.com/Tikitikitikidesuka/typst-upm-report.git](https://github.com/Tikitikitikidesuka/typst-upm-report.git).
+My LaTeX version of it is also available at [https://github.com/Tikitikitikidesuka/typst-upm-report.git](https://github.com/Tikitikitikidesuka/typst-upm-report.git).

 ## Parameters